-The MAYE Center uses scientific supported elements such as Meditation, (urban) Agriculture (organic gardening), Yoga and Education to cultivate and improve people in the community’s mind, body and spirit, especially youth.
-The elements are rooted in self-discovery journey through mindful awareness of the self, ancestors, community and environment.
+Using the scientific supported MAYE elements to cultivate and improve people in the community’s mind, body, and spirit, especially youth.
+The MAYE elements are rooted in self-discovery journey through mindful awareness of the self, ancestors, community and environment.

 MEDITATION helps people, especially youths, nurture their mind and body and spirit.
 This starts the journey to get to know the self and willfully mold their own characters.
 Yoga is a gateway to discover the body and mind connection and improve physical health for mind and spirit wellness.

 AGRICULTURE (Urban Gardening) connects the people with their environment and the scientific laws of oneness and connection with our environment.
 People, especially youth starts to develop perceptual knowledge of their academic learning and the natural cycle of life and self.
 From the garden they learn to honor their spirit, mind and body through conscious choices of what to grow according to the cycle of seasons, to eat organic healthy and locally grown produce, and gain self-empowerment through skills and knowledge to grow their own food and control their own health and well-being.